vinay-sj/Issue-Tracker/README.md

 * To use the APIs we need to make asynchronous API calls(AJAX calls) by using libraries like jQuery.
 Modern browsers support Ajax calls natively via the Fetch API.
 * To fetch data list of issues we create a GraphQL query in the `loadData()` method and send within a JSON, as part of the body to the fetch request.
 * If we are using `awaits` within the function, we need to add the keyword `async` for the function definition.
+* JSON does not have a `Date` type.
+We use a string format for transferring `Date` object to JSON.
+* The method `serialize()` will convert date value to string.
+We need to call `toISOString()` method to convert date to the ISO 8601 string format.

 ### Errors & Issues